Wednesware/Hydrogen/README.md

 Easy, ultra-lightweight installer for Wednesware publications.

-This publication does not require [Wednesware Magnesium](https://wednesware.github.io/home#magnesium) to run, and includes small.

 ## Installation methods:

 ### From PyPI via pipx (recommended, global install, run with `n2`):
 * `pipx install wwn`